Decade in the Sun: Best of Stereophonics: DVD

 Decade in the Sun: Best of Stereophonics is a DVD released by Welsh rock band Stereophonics, coinciding with their greatest hits album of the same name.
-The DVD features all music videos from the band's debut album, Word Gets Around, up to 2007's Pull the Pin, as well as the video for "You're My Star."
+The DVD features all music videos from the band's debut album, 1997's Word Gets Around, up to 2007's Pull the Pin, as well as the video for "You're My Star."